Fiona Onasanya

-Fiona Oluyinka Onasanya (/ˌɒnə'sænjə/; born 23 August 1983) is a former British Labour Party Member of Parliament (MP) who was removed from that role as a result of a criminal conviction.
-She was elected in the 2017 United Kingdom general election for the constituency of Peterborough, which she represented from 8 June 2017 to 1 May 2019.
+Fiona Oluyinka Onasanya (/ˌɒnə'sænjə/; born 23 August 1983) is a former British politician and solicitor.
+She was elected as a Labour Party MP in the 2017 United Kingdom general election for the constituency of Peterborough and was removed from that office in 2019 following a successfully recall petition triggered by her conviction of perverting the course of justice.

-Onasanya was found guilty on 19 December 2018 of perverting the course of justice for lying to police to avoid being prosecuted for speeding.
+Onasanya was found guilty on 19 December 2018 for lying to police to avoid being prosecuted for speeding.
 She unsuccessfully sought to secure permission to appeal against the conviction.
 Her expulsion from the Labour Party, effective in December 2018, was announced in January 2019.
 On 29 January 2019 she was sentenced to three months in prison.
 She was removed from office on 1 May 2019 after a successful recall petition, automatically triggered in cases of a custodial sentence of a year or less, under the Recall of MPs Act 2015.
 This prompted a by-election, making her the first MP to lose their seat through the recall process.

 Early life and career

 Onasanya was born in Cambridge and is of Nigerian ancestry.
 Her parents, Frank and Paulina Onasanya, separated when she was three and she lived with her mother and younger brother.
 Onasanya was educated at Netherhall School and studied law at the University of Hertfordshire and the University of Law.
 She worked at the solicitors Nockolds, then Eversheds.
 Following her admission as a solicitor in November 2015, she worked at Howes Percival, then DC Law, specialising in commercial property law.

 Onasanya was elected as Labour Cambridgeshire County Councillor for King's Hedges in Cambridge in 2013 and became deputy leader of the Labour group on the council.
-She was also the local party's spokeswoman for children and young people and sat on the Council's Joint Consultative Committee for teachers.
+She was also the local party's spokeswoman for children and young people and sat on the council's Joint Consultative Committee for teachers.
 In 2017 she unsuccessfully sought the nomination to be Labour's candidate for Mayor of Cambridgeshire and Peterborough.

 Onasanya moved to Peterborough in 2014.